anniejw6/crackthecode_site/_posts/2018-02-01-call-for-speakers.md

 ##### Who are we looking for?

-People who work in progressive data, analytics, and technology and have lived gender oppression in a significant way! **First time speakers are particularly welcome!**
+Women and gender non-conforming people who work in progressive data, analytics, and technology! **First time speakers are particularly welcome!**

 You might be ...